hfwang132/fm-demod-rtlsdr-pynqz2/report.md

 - Increase resolution.
   By increasing the sampling rate, the resolution of the signal is improved, allowing for better representation of both small and large amplitude variations.

-For more details about the design considerations and the selection of filter coefficients and sampling rates, see [notebook 01](board/notebooks/01-Demodulating_FM_Signals.ipynb).
+For more details about design considerations and the selection of parameters (filter coefficients and decimation factors), see [notebook 01](board/notebooks/01-Demodulating_FM_Signals.ipynb).

 # 2 Hardware Acceleration